 No. Customers with existing subscriptions will be unaffected by price changes made within the admin.
 Their subscriptions will remain at the same price as when they originally subscribed - as per their subscription agreement.
 Only new subscribers would be subject to the new price.

 If you wish to update the product price for your existing subscribers, this can be done through the use of our APIs.
 It is recommended to have your own developer for this.
-For more information on how to do this, please visit our Developer Portal.
+For more information on how to get started with our APIs, please visit our Developer Documentation.

 Alternatively, if you are unable to use our APIs, as a work-around, you can create a new product at the new price point, and swap the old product out for the new one.
 You will need to add the new product to the existing subscription group before it can be swapped.
 For more information on swapping, please visit Subscription Management: Merchant Perspective.